leahcnels/photographer-db/README.md

 * Upload image from computer and assign to user.
 * View or delete images.
 * Create, update, or delete a posting
+* View photographer's location using Google Maps

 ## Future Objectives

 * Users can comment on postings.
 * Users can review other users.
-* Utilize Google Maps API to geolocate user and populate map with nearby photographers.
 * Messaging system between users.

 ## Technologies Used